entrity/Scheduling/README.md

 - Data model for activities -- no need to go crazy, it can be really simple and just have an Activity name and a Vendor name (e.g. activity = “surf lesson” and vendor = “Joe the Surf Instructor”)
   - There are two models in the application at this point: Activity and ActivityFactory.
 Activity represents a single instance of an event/activity.
 ActifityFactory represents a series of events (i.e. a recurring event); it is used to build Activity records.
 There is room for a Vendor model, and there are tentative plans for User and associated models.
 - Ability to add and remove activity availability
-  - This can be accomplished with the activities#update action or the activities#destroy action, changing either the 'deleted' or 'bookings_available' field on an Activity.
+  - This can be accomplished with the activities#add_booking action, described above.
+For more control (i.e. change availability without creating a Booking), use the activities#update action or the activities#destroy action, changing either the 'deleted' or 'bookings_available' field on an Activity.
 - API ability to check activity day availability over a range (e.g. what days are available between 10/10/13 and 11/10/13?)
   - This is accomplished with the activities#index action.
 See above for details.
 - API ability to check activity availability within a day (e.g. what times are available on 10/15/13?)
   - This is accomplished with the activities#index action.
 See above for details.
 (Specify a 'finish' param.)
 - API ability to create bookings against activities with availability (= reduce remaining availability)
-  - This can be accomplished with the activities#update action, changing the 'bookings_available' field on an Activity.
+  - This can be accomplished with the activities#add_booking action, described above.
 - Automated tests hitting the API for all the different cases
   - See the text under the 'Testing' header above.